Checking in: The Press Hotel, Portland, Maine

 The Press Hotel occupies the former Press Herald newspaper building at the corner of Congress and Exchange streets in downtown Portland. ©Hilary Nangle

-Sited at the head of Exchange Street, which connects the Olde Port and Waterfront with downtown, the Press Hotel works equally well for business travelers (City Hall is across Congress Street) as vacationers.
-It’s an easy walk west on Congress to the Arts District or east to Munjoy Hill and all the new restaurants, breweries, distilleries, coffee/tea houses and independent shops now populating that area.
+Sited at the head of Exchange Street, which connects the Olde Port and Waterfront with downtown, the Press Hotel works equally well for business travelers as vacationers.
+City Hall, home to Merrill Auditorium, is across the street.
+And it’s an easy walk west on Congress to the Arts District or east to Munjoy Hill, and all the restaurants, breweries, distilleries, coffee/tea houses, and independent shops now populating that area.

 Step into the Press Hotel, and the newspaper theme is obvious. ©hilary Nangle